 Not only does Fuengirola boast a regular bus service that connects the town to many destinations, it also enjoys an efficient train service that runs from Fuengirola centre to Malaga Capital.
 Further details of the transport services can be found on Tourist Information website : here.

 Bars, restaurants, take away outlets are in abundance in Fuengirola.
 The café culture is very much alive in this wonderful town.
-Old and young can be seen relaxing, chatting, partying or simply watching the world go by on the many terraces scattered throughout the maize of back streets and seafront promenades.
+Old and young can be seen relaxing, chatting, partying or simply watching the world go by on the many terraces scattered throughout the maze of back streets and seafront promenades.
 I do believe that, if you really wanted to, you could eat in a different bar /restaurant every night of the year without having to go into the same place twice.
 Whether you are looking for traditional tapas bars, international dishes or a specific cuisine, you are almost certain to find one, if not more, in Fuengirola.
 Do not forget to taste the famous Malaga chiringuitos (beach bars) … and of course Malaga’s infamous “espeto de sardinas” (sardines cooked over burning wood in a fishing boat!)

 Discover Fuengirola´s famous outdoor market here.